airbnb/javascript/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.
+  - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.多个import 应该想数据一样，分行写

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.